Copy, printing, and computer usage are currently available on the 1st and 3rd Floors.

 The Library has more than 100 computers available on a first-come, first-served basis.
 These computers may not be reserved in advance.
-Guests may use a computer for up to two hours a day; card holders may use a computer for a longer period of time if no one is waiting.
-General-use computers provide Internet access and allow printing to a nearby black and white or color printer.
+Guests may use a computer for up to two hours a day; card holders in good standing may use a computer for a longer period of time if no one is waiting.
+General-use computers on all three floors provide Internet access and allow printing to a nearby black and white or color printer.
 Printing in black / white is .15 per page; printing in color is .50 per page.
 Files stored on USB drives may accessed on these general-use computers for purposes of printing (note: not editing).
 (You may also print files from a USB drive on the multi-function machines located in the Copy Rooms on all three floors.)

 The Southfield Public Library has two Computer Labs with a total of 28 computers available for public use.
 The Computer Labs are located on the first and third floors of the Library.
 The purpose of the Labs is to allow Library staff to provide instructional classes and to provide individual users with access to selected software programs for research, educational, and business use.

 Computer Lab Policy

 - The Computer Labs will be open to individual users when classes are not scheduled.
 The Computer Labs are not available for rental.
 Computer use is free.

 - There is a limit of two (2) users per workstation.

 - There is a charge for printing.
 Color (.50) and black & white (.15) printing is available.